schwingbat/punch-cli/README.md

 ]
 ```

-Theoretically you should be able to run `punch sync` with a project left punched in and then `punch out` on another computer and resync.
+Thanks to the stateless and file-based nature of Punch, nothing actually runs in the background while punched in.
+You *can* `punch in` on one computer, `punch sync`, then `punch out` on another computer.

 # Fixing